iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 >The best part is when we want to launch something new or explore an idea, we just create a page and put it out there, email our list, and see what people think.
 Also, we don't have to hunt for a new domain name for every idea we have.
 We just create a new page and boom, we're done.

+>I've found that any time you can increase focus and decrease friction in your business you are better off.

+>So, stop buying new domains and start focusing your energy on one domain.

 <!-- /excerpt -->

 ***